nightw0lv/iTopZ-Java/Interlude/lucera/readme.md

 - Version 1.1
   - Refactor on URL to prepare extend
+  - Added missing default values on config for console RGB colors
+  - Fixed output paths on project dir
+  - Updated dictionary and workspace project files
   - HWID Protection fallback to IP that fallback into player name in case of null
-  - Added missing default values on config for console RGB colors
+    - refactor ips to fingerprint
+    - removed ip check
+    - added objects null coalesce check on HWID, IP, player name on this order
+  - Game console string separator
+  - Updated script version

 - Version 1.0
   - Initial commit